 BSP 211.
 Management Concepts.
 An integrated introduction to the fundamental concepts of management and business.
 Topics include the relationship between business and society, including ethical and legal responsibilities; business organization; competitive strategies; and management theory including organizational structures, decision making and creative problem solving, collaborative teamwork, and organizational control.
 Case studies and projects will be used to provide an opportunity to integrate and apply essential concepts.
-Prerequisites: Sophomore standing.
+Prerequisite: Admission to the Business Scholars Program.